dis-orientation/dis-orientation.github.io/involved.md

 </div>
 </div>

 Images work almost the exact same way as links, except you put a `!` at the beginning of the entire thing.
-Inside of the brackets, you can write alternative text, which will be displayed in case the image cannot be found.
+Inside of the first set of brackets, you can write alternative text, which will be displayed in case the image cannot be found.
 It's a good idea to add some alternative text.
 Here's an example, using both inline images and reference-style images:

 <div id="markdown-tutorial-wrapper">
 <div id="markdown-tutorial-code">